 1. Incorrect URL: api.169pi.ai → Correct: api.169pi.com

-2. Incorrect Model Name: Alpie-Core → Correct: alpie-32b
+2. Incorrect model name: Alpie-Core → Correct: alpie-32b

-1. AI Learning Assistance (enhancement of brand_dna_summary)
+1. AI Learning Assistance (enhancing brand_dna_summary)

 2. Post Quality Check

-3. Simplification of Feedback Loop suggestion reasons
+3. Simplified Feedback Loop suggestions

-4. Competitive Analysis Insight Reports
+4. Competitive Analysis Insights Report

 5. Multilingual Hashtags

-Inventory of Unimplemented Plans:
+Inventory of Unimplemented Features:

 Pre-Launch Test Blitz: